Final-Hawk/Policies-Be-Gone/README.md

   Disables all chrome restrictions ie. Extentions, deleting history

+  ## Other

  If you want enable a restriction not listed, create an issue on the issues tab and i will try to help!

   I AM NOT RESPONIBLE FOR ANY HARM DONE TO YOUR PC, Although tested on mulitiple pcs with no error, i still need to say this to proect myself